 The relative uncertainty due to internal variability and model uncertainty increases for smaller spatial scales.
 In the regional example shown for changes in temperature, the same scenario and model combination has produced two simulations which differ by 1°C in their projected 2081–2100 averages due solely to internal climate variability.
 For regional precipitation changes, emissions scenario uncertainty is often small relative to model response uncertainty.
-In the example shown, the SSPs overlap considerably, but SSP1-1.9 shows the largest precipitation change in the near-term even though global mean temperature warms the least; this is due to differences between regional aerosol emissions projected in this and other scenarios (Wilcox et al., 2020).
+In the example shown, the SSPs overlap considerably, but SSP1-1.9 shows the largest precipitation change in the near term, even though global mean temperature warms the least; this is due to differences between regional aerosol emissions projected in this and other scenarios (Wilcox et al., 2020).
 These cascades of uncertainty would branch out further if applying the projections to derive estimates of changes in hazard (e.g., Wilby and Dessai, 2010; Halsnæs and Kaspersen, 2018; Hattermann et al., 2018).

 [START FIGURE 1.15 HERE]